holoviz/lumen/docs/getting_started/core_concepts.md

       multi: false
 ```

-For more on `Defaults`, check out the `How to override parameter defaults` guide.
+For more on `defaults`, check out the `How to override parameter defaults` guide.

 ### Variables

 The `variables` sections allow you to link settings across your entire application.
 Once a variable has been declared in the `variables` section, you can reference it throughout your specification using the `$variables.<variable_name>` syntax.

 ```{code-block} YAML